GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 1. Ensure that the IAA is signed and includes the application explicitly in the Description of Service or Statement of Work.

-2. Ensure that the **Contact Center Fact Sheet** was sent from ZenDesk.
-This is done by setting the **Integration Ticket Status** of the ZenDesk ticket to anything after **IAA Review**.
+2. Ensure that the **Integration IAA or MOU Confirmed** is checked on the lefthand column of ZenDesk, along with **Integration Details Confirmed**.

 3. Ensure that the production configuration has been provided by the partner (e.g. valid Dashboard URL in the ZenDesk ticket) and includes the following:
-  * All production urls should have `.gov`, `.mil` or a dedicated `.com` address and point to an ATO-ed environment.
-It should not be a local IP or have things like "dev", "qa",  or "mikes-macbook" in the urls.
   * If the app does not have a logo, then the partner will need to upload one before it can be deployed.
 You can find the [logo guidelines here](https://developers.login.gov/design-guidelines/#agency-logo-guidelines).

-4. Create a PR in the [identity-idp-config](https://github.com/18f/identity-idp-config) repo that consists of:
+4. Create a PR in the [identity-idp-config](https://github.com/18f/identity-idp-config) repo that follows the instructions outlined in [Partner Success Engineer Workflow](https://docs.google.com/document/d/1WnTCdR8fwt46Eca1EHGQzyjnxfqhGfPe4uFti3PhVbg/edit#heading=h.pawq0m2tiuo3).
-  * App configuration added to [`service_providers.yml`](https://github.com/18F/identity-idp-config/blob/main/service_providers.yml)
-  * A logo image in [`/public/assets/images/sp-logos`](https://github.com/18F/identity-idp-config/tree/main/public/assets/images/sp-logos)
-  * A certificate file in [`/certs/sp`](https://github.com/18F/identity-idp-config/tree/main/certs/sp)
-  * Integration parameters added to [`integrations.yml`](https://github.com/18F/identity-idp-config/blob/main/integrations.yml)
-  * The integration's `issuer` added to the `integrations` attribute of the associated IAA Order in [`iaa_orders.yml`](https://github.com/18F/identity-idp-config/blob/main/iaa_orders.yml)

-5. The PR should be reviewed by another integration engineer and merged into `main`.
+5. The PR should be reviewed by another Integration Engineer or Partner Success Engineer and merged into `main`.

+6. Let the partner know via ZenDesk that their application has now been deployed and in the bottom right-hand corner click the arrow and select **Submit as Solved**.

 6. Generally speaking, we rely on the [weekly IdP deployment process]({% link _articles/appdev-deploy.md %}) to pull in configuration changes, especially new integration launches.
 If a manual deployment is required, follow the directions below:
   * **If no new logo files are being added in this PR,** you can simply spin up a migration instance in the appropriate environment (replace `prod` with `staging` if deploying integration to staging):